underscoreio/essential-scala/src/pages/implicits/implicit-parameters.md

 The `htmlify` method accepts two arguments: some `data` to convert to HTML and a `writer` to do the conversion.
 The `writer` is an implicit parameter.

 The `implicit` keyword applies to the *whole parameter list*, not just an individual parameter.
-This makes the parameter list optional -- when we call `HtmlUtil.htmlify` we can either specify the list as normal
+This makes the parameter list optional---when we call `HtmlUtil.htmlify` we can either specify the list as normal

 ~~~ scala
 scala> HtmlUtil.htmlify(Person("John", "john@example.com"))(PersonWriter)